HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Related Works

 \subsection{Self-Attention and Transformer}

-The transformer architecture~\cite{vaswani2017attention} has brought about a paradigm shift in various fields~\cite{wang2023visevent, wang2024eventVOT, wang2025sstformer, wang2025PromptPAR}.
+The Transformer architecture~\cite{vaswani2017attention} has brought about a paradigm shift in various fields~\cite{wang2023visevent, wang2024eventVOT, wang2025sstformer, wang2025PromptPAR}.
 By leveraging the self-attention mechanism, it overcomes the limitations of traditional recurrent neural networks (RNNs) in handling long-range dependencies.
 Self-attention allows the model to compute the attention weights between all positions in the input sequence, enabling it to capture global information more effectively.
-Since its advent, numerous transformer-based models have emerged.
+Since its advent, numerous Transformer-based models have emerged.
 For example, BERT~\cite{devlin2019bert} has shown remarkable performance in natural language processing (NLP) tasks.
-In the computer vision domain, Vision transformer (ViT)~\cite{dosovitskiy2020image} extends the transformer architecture to image classification by treating image patches as sequence elements.
-With the success of transformers in NLP and computer vision, many transformer-based time series models have emerged in the field of time series analysis, such as itransformer~\cite{liu2023itransformer}, PatchTST~\cite{nie2022time}.
+In the computer vision domain, Vision Transformer (ViT)~\cite{dosoViTskiy2020image} extends the Transformer architecture to image classification by treating image patches as sequence elements.
+With the success of Transformers in NLP and computer vision, many Transformer-based time series models have emerged in the field of time series analysis, such as iTransformer~\cite{liu2023iTransformer}, PatchTST~\cite{nie2022time}.

 Transformers have been extensively applied to time series forecasting.
-Initial transformer-based forecasters primarily focused on long-term forecasting~\cite{li2019enhancing,lim2021temporal}, with efforts to reduce the complexity of the original attention mechanism through designs such as Fourier-enhanced structures~\cite{zhou2022fedformer}, and pyramid attention modules~\cite{liu2022pyraformer}, though most relied on point-wise attention and overlooked the potential of patches.
-Afterwards, the field has seen a shift towards pre-trained large models~\cite{das2024decoder,woo2024unified,ansari2024chronos}, with decoder-only transformers gaining attention.
-Building on these advancements, Timer-XL~\cite{liu2024timer-xl} emerges as a causal decoder-only transformer for unified time series forecasting, generalizing next token prediction to multivariate scenarios.
+Initial Transformer-based forecasters primarily focused on long-term forecasting~\cite{li2019enhancing,lim2021temporal}, with efforts to reduce the complexity of the original attention mechanism through designs such as Fourier-enhanced structures~\cite{zhou2022fedformer}, and pyramid attention modules~\cite{liu2021pyraformer}, though most relied on point-wise attention and overlooked the potential of patches.
+Afterwards, the field has seen a shift towards pre-trained large models~\cite{das2024decoder, woo2024unified, ansari2024chronos}, with decoder-only Transformers gaining attention.
+Building on these advancements, Timer-XL~\cite{liu2024timer-xl} emerges as a causal decoder-only Transformer for unified time series forecasting, generalizing next token prediction to multivariate scenarios.
+Zhu et al.~\cite{zhu2023mr} proposed a Multi-Resolution Transformer (MR-Transformer) for multivariate time series prediction, which models multivariate time series from two dimensions: temporal resolution and variable resolution.
+Waveformer~\cite{wei2025wavelet} improved the precision of time series prediction under seasonal-trend decomposition methods by a novel wavelet attention mechanism.
+Inspired by these works, we propose a novel hypergraph Transformer architecture for time series analysis.